mattbegent/oi/README.md

 * **errorClass** - the class to add to error messages.
 * **errorPosition** - the position that the error message is display relative to the field.
 The error message is placed using insertAdjacentHTML so valid values are beforebegin and afterend.
 * **interactedClass** - the class that signals a field has been interacted with.
+* **watchInputs** - a boolean for whether to display input messages on change or not.
 * **error** - this function is fired when an input is invalid.

 A full example: